sohamsaha99/neovim-config/README.md

 ## Setup AI coding plugins on a new machine
 The AI config now includes:
 - [lua/plugins/AI_coding/init.lua](./lua/plugins/AI_coding/init.lua), which configures both `codecompanion.nvim` and `sidekick.nvim` (Codex CLI + Gemini CLI).
-`codecompanion.nvim` is setup to work with OpenAI API in http mode, Codex and Gemini CLI in ACP mode.

 In `sidekick.nvim`, NES is explicitly disabled to keep the setup minimal.